 INTERNATIONAL DIMENSIONS OF ENGINEERING

-Students are required to demonstrate competence in being able to address technical issues within the context of another society by completing one of the three options.
+Students must demonstrate competence in addressing technical issues within the context of another society by completing one of three options.

 Code | Title | Credits |